 Scheduling an Appointment

-A hospice or at-home euthanasia appointment can be scheduled a few days to weeks in advance, and emergency appointments may also available with an emergency fee of $150.
-On weekends that Dr. Hall is not on-call, at-home euthanasia calls are covered by Green Valley Veterinary Services using a very similar procedure to the one adopted by CVVS.
+A hospice or at-home euthanasia appointment can be scheduled a few days to weeks in advance, and emergency appointments may also available with an emergency fee of $180.
+On weekends or days that Dr. Hall is not available, other veterinary services may be able to help, and we will do our best to facilitate.
 Please contact us with any questions or concerns.

 ♥ ♥ Waiting at the Rainbow Bridge ♥ ♥